3 Practical Reasons Why You Should Keep a Productivity Journal

 • Completed tasks for the day

-• Energy levels before completing tasks
+• Energy levels before completing a task

-• Energy levels after completing tasks
+• Energy levels after completing a task

-• Methods used
+• Productivity methods used

-• Convenient or helpful tools
+• Convenient or helpful tools used

-You have a dedicated space to track and record your progress.
+You have a dedicated space to track and record your progress

 There’s a difference between wanting to be more productive and being more productive.

-The two do not necessarily exist in the same space.
+The two do not necessarily exist in the same space!

 Keeping a quantitative record of your accomplishments will allow you to clearly see what and how much you accomplished.

-A productivity journal allows you to keep this information in a single contained space.
+Thankfully, a productivity journal allows you to keep this information in a single contained space.

 No more being distracted by your daily to-dos, appointments on your calendar, or work assignments.

-You can find commonalities you may not have found otherwise.
+You can find commonalities you may not have found otherwise

 Have you ever reviewed your calendar at the end of the year?
 The power of hindsight can be quite valuable.